-This year's study was conducted in the spring of 2011 with travel time runs between April and May of 2011.
-The most recent assessment prior to this study was performed in March 2009.
+This year's study was conducted in the spring of 2015 with travel time data from INRIX being used between March and May of 2015.
+The most recent assessment prior to this study was performed in March - May 2013.
 The primary tasks completed as part of this study include:

-- Mapping of the CMP network

-- Travel time data collection

-- Level of Service Analysis
+- Conflation of travel time data to LOS Monitoring network - Level of Service Analysis